Skip to main content

 Bandeja Paisa

-Colombia's most iconic dish from Antioquia - a generous platter featuring red beans, rice, ground beef, chicharrón (fried pork belly), chorizo, fried egg, plantain, avocado, and arepa.
-A hearty meal showcasing the region's agricultural abundance.
+Antioquia's defining dish and arguably Colombia's most recognizable plate: a loaded platter of red beans, rice, ground beef, chicharrón (fried pork belly), chorizo, a fried egg, plantain, avocado, and an arepa.
+It's a farmhand's meal, built to fill you up for a day of work.

 Arepas